folk-lab/RTA-Temperature-Controller/README.md

 The steps in an annealing schedule is specified by creating `HeatingStep` objects, and pushing them to a `StackArray`.
 A `HeatingStep` object is specified by supplying the following parameters
 1. Setpoint temperature in degrees Celsius
-2. The P coefficient in the PID algorithm
+2. The P coefficient - note that we used **[proportional on measurement](http://brettbeauregard.com/blog/2017/06/introducing-proportional-on-measurement/)**
 3. The I coefficient
 4. The D coefficient
 5. The number of seconds to hold at the setpoint after ramping